Artits showing at:

 Battersea Art Fair 12-15th March 2020 Battersea Evolution Queenstown Road London SW8 4NW

 Please contact us if you would like complimentary tickets to the fair

-She has completed stained glass commissions for schools and museums as well as domestic settings, illustrated jacket covers and children’s books.
-She designs and makes silver jewellery and exhibited her paintings and prints extensively.
+She has completed stained glass commissions for schools,museums and domestic settings, illustrated jacket covers and children’s books.
+She designs and makes silverjewellery and exhibits her paintings and prints extensively.

 Susan grew up in South Africa and studied Fine Art at Durban Art School.
 She left South Africa for postgraduate studies in printmaking in London.She now divides her year between Oxford and Greece.

 Dylan Bowen studied at Camberwell School of Art and has exhibited widely throughout the country and abroad.He is known for transporting traditional British slipware into the new and contemporary, using confident, painterly brush strokes on slab built forms.His highly collectable ceramics is brave and quirky and bridges the gap between functional ceramic and contemporary art.

 Beatrice RBSA is based near Oxford.
 She is currentlycompleting a life-sized public commission of two figures for a UK hospital 's main entrance.

 She aims to achieve simplicity, clarity and abstraction in her sculpture, to extend beyond decorative prettiness, and hold contradictions and tensions.
 She searches for a sense of fullness contrasted with negative shapes; sharp angles between surfaces, juxtaposed with smoothness.

 With her abstracted heads particularly, she explores themes on the interface of mythology, psychology and spirituality , human identity and universal experiences.